aicell-lab/mca-stable-diffusion/mca/README.md

 Contains code for the evaluation pipeline.
 Code is documented and described further how to use in evaluation/README.md.

 #### Models
 Configs for the autoencoder and ldm to use for training or sampling.
 The `ckpt_path` needs to be changed for training.
-Note that the checkpoints are too large to store on GitHub.
+Note that the model weights need to be downloaded separately from https://zenodo.org/records/11518277.

 ## Important files